Appalachian Regional Commission

 How to apply for ARC Area Development funding

-Applicants seeking ARC Area Development funding must complete our Pre-Application by May 31, 2024.
+The pre-application period for 2025-2026 ARC Area Development funding opens March 25, 2025.
+Applicants seeking ARC Area Development funding must submit a pre-application by April 25, 2025.
 The staff at BHRC is readily available to assist applicants.
-For any inquiries, concerns, or guidance regarding your pre-application, please contact Emma Yeager, Development Specialist, via email at eyeager@buckeyehills.org.
+For any inquiries, concerns, or guidance regarding your pre-application, please contact Emma Yeager, Development Specialist, at eyeager@buckeyehills.org.

 Woman attending BHRC community development seminar takes notes